Compression with wildcards: All exact, or all minimal hitting sets: Introduction

 \section{Introduction}

-Let $W$ be a finite set (such as all sets in this article).
-Given a hypergraph (=set system) $\HH\subseteq {\cal P}(W)$, a ($\HH$-){\it hitting set\footnote{Synonymously we sometimes speak (from Section 4 onwards) of a 'transversal'. }} is a set $X\s W$ such that $X\cap H\neq \es$ for all {\it hyperedges} $H\in \HH$.
-Let $HS(\HH)$ be the set of all $\HH$-hitting sets, and $MHS(\HH)$ the subset of all (inclusion-)minimal $\HH$-hitting sets.
-The famous {\it Minimal Hitting Set Problem (MHS-Problem)} is this: Given a hypergraph $\HH\subseteq {\cal P}(W)$, is it possible to enumerate $MHS(\HH)$ in polynomial total time, i.e. polynomial in $N:=|MHS(\HH)|,\ w:=|W|$, and $h:=|\HH|$?
-We refer to [GV] and [EGM] for the history and the state of the art concerning the 'classic' MHS-Problem.
+Let $W$ be a finite set (such as all sets in this article) and ${\cal P}(W)$ its powerset.
+Given a hypergraph (=set-system) $\HH\subseteq {\cal P}(W)$, a ($\HH$-){\it hitting set} is a set $X\s W$ such that $X\cap H\neq \es$ for all {\it hyperedges} $H\in \HH$.
+Let ${\it HS}(\HH)$ be the set of all hitting sets, and ${\it MHS}(\HH)$ the subset of all (inclusion-)minimal hitting sets, henceforth called MHSes.
+The famous {\it Minimal Hitting Set Problem } is this: Given $\HH\subseteq {\cal P}(W)$, is it possible to enumerate ${\it MHS}(\HH)$ in polynomial {\it total} time\footnote{An older synonym is {\it output polynomial time}.}, i.e. polynomial in $w:=|W|,\ h:=|\HH|$, {\it and} $mhs:=|{\it MHS}(\HH)|$?
+We refer to [1] and [2] for the history and the state of the art concerning this problem.

-The objective in our article is to tweak the MHS-Problem in another direction.
-Instead of chasing polynomial total time we attempt a {\it compressed} (as opposed to one-by-one) enumeration of $MHS(\HH)$.
-Our essential compression tools are multivalued rows, e.g. $01g$-rows like $c=(0,g,g,g,1,g',0,g')$.
-They feature wildcards $ggg$ and $g'g'$ that demand 'exactly one 1 here'.
-Formally $c$ is the set of six bitstrings $x\in\{0,1\}^8$ satisfying $x_1=x_7=0,\ x_5=1$, as well as $|\{i\in\{2,3,4\}:\ x_i=1\}|=1$ and $|\{i\in\{6,8\}:\ x_i=1\}|=1$.
-We shall henceforth silently identify a bitstring like $x=(0,0,0,1,1,0,0,1)$ with the set $X=\{4,5,8\}$ in the usual way.
-Accordingly the 01g-row $c$ can be viewed as a set system containing six sets.

-{\bf 1.1} Section 2 deals with {\it exact} $\HH$-hitting sets $X\subseteq W$, i.e. satisfying $|X\cap H|=1$ for all hyperedges $H$ in $\HH$.
-For instance, finding a solution to a Sudoku puzzle amounts to find an exact hitting set.
-Under a mild assumption the class $EHS(\HH)$ of all hitting sets is a subclass of $MHS(\HH)$ that is easier to handle than the whole of $MHS(\HH)$, and hence we dwell on it first.
-Call the $01g$-row $c\s {\cal P}(W)$ {\it feasible} if $c\cap EHS(\HH)\neq\emptyset$.
-A straightforward adaption of Knuth's Dancing-Links algorithm suggests itself as feasibility test in the general case.
-By iteratively 'imposing' the hyperedges, and by repeated feasibility tests, we render $EHS(\HH)$ in a compressed format, i.e. as a disjoint union of $01g$-rows $c_i$ (Theorem 1).
-According to Corollary 2 all perfect matchings of a $K_{3,3}$-minor-free graph can be enumerated in polynomial total time.
-(Accepting randomization one can even dispense with $K_{3,3}$-minor-freeness.)

-Section 3 introduces a natural but apparently novel equivalence relation $\sim$ on $W$ which is induced by $\HH\subseteq {\cal P}(W)$.
-It turns out that compressing $EHS(\HH)$ is possible iff $\sim$ is nontrivial.
-In contrast, for {\it minimal} hitting sets, our topic in the remaining Sections 4 to 11, compressing $MHS(\HH)$ is possible more often than not, even when $\sim$ is trivial.